1888games/Scorpion/README.md

-WIP Disassembly of the VIC 20 game Scorpion
+WIP Reverse Engineered source code of the VIC 20 game Scorpion